-This one-day introductory workshop is designed to support early career psychologists, allied health professionals, and clinicians involved in assessment to develop a more neurodiversity-affirming, strengths-based, and clinically nuanced approach to autism assessment in children.
+This one-day introductory workshop is designed to support early career psychologists, allied health professionals, and clinicians involved in assessment to develop a more neurodiversity-affirming, strengths-based, and child-specific approach to autism assessment (no one-size-fits-all!)

-The workshop explores how to move beyond surface-level observations and build a deeper understanding of how children experience, communicate, regulate, and adapt within the world around them, including children whose presentations may be more internalised, subtle, or high-masking.
+The workshop explores how to move beyond surface-level and check box observations and build a deeper understanding of how children experience, communicate, regulate, and adapt within the world around them, including children whose presentations may be more internalised, subtle, or high-masking.

 Participants will be introduced to practical, real-world approaches to conducting affirming autism assessments, including:

-- Integrating multiple sources of information into meaningful clinical formulation
+- Integrating multiple sources of information into a meaningful clinical formulation

 - Understanding sensory processing, regulation, and environmental influences